bhatti/PlexServices/README.md

 - PlexServices also supports JMS compatible messageing middlewares such as ActiveMQ, SwiftMQ, etc.

-- PlexServices allows you to import existing JavaWS services.
+- PlexServices allows you to import existing JavaWS based services.

 - PlexServices allows you to specify the services you want to deploy or allows support to automatically deplooy all services that implement ServiceConfig annotation.